Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-A crypto-system is information-theoretically secure if its security derives purely from information theory.
+A cryptosystem is information-theoretically secure (ITS) if its security derives purely from information theory.
 That is, it makes no unproven assumptions on the hardness of some mathematical problems, and is hence secure even when the adversary has unbounded computing power.
 The expression ``unconditional security'' is a synonym of ``information-theoretical security'' and is more widely used in the cryptographic literature.
-The One-Time Pad (OTP) is for example an unconditionally secure encryption scheme.
-As shown by Ueli Maurer \cite{Maurer93}, it is possible to establish an information-theoretically secure key between two parties using only public discussion over a classical channel, provided that these two parties have in their possession correlated strings of classical data that exhibit more correlation between them than with any string that could be in the possession of an eavesdropper.
-As we shall see in \ref{subsec:QKD}, the use of a quantum channel and of an appropriate protocol is a practical solution in order to obtain such correlated strings of classical data.